Jennifer Spediacci

 Jennifer Ann Spediacci (born 5 April 1978) is an Italian-American, former collegiate All-American, 2004 Olympian, right-handed batting softball pitcher, originally from Fremont, California.
-She was a student athlete for the Washington Huskies from 1997-00 in the Pac-12 Conference, competing in four Women's College World Series and holding the school ERA record.
+She was a student athlete for the Washington Huskies from 1997 to 1900 in the Pac-12 Conference, competing in four Women's College World Series and holding the school ERA record.
 She also who competed in the 2004 Summer Olympics.

 College

 Spediacci was a Second Team All-Pac-12 as a freshman and a three-time First Team in her other years.
 She was named Pitcher of the Year in 2000.
 Spediacci was also a two-time National Fastpitch Coaches All-American for both the Second Team in 1998 and First Team as a senior.
 She led the Huskies to four straight college World Series and a national runner up finish in the 1999 Women's College World Series and a No. 1 ranking in 2000.
 As a senior, Spediacci struck out a career best 18 batters in a win against the Oregon State Beavers on May 13.
 She also won her 100th game on May 25 against the DePaul Blue Demons at that year's World Series.

-Spediacci's career record at the World Series includes: going 7-2 with 57 strikeouts in 61.1 innings, surrendering 34 hits, 14 earned runs, 10 walks for a 1.60 ERA and 0.72 WHIP.
+Spediacci's career record at the World Series includes: going 7–2 with 57 strikeouts in 61.1 innings, surrendering 34 hits, 14 earned runs, 10 walks for a 1.60 ERA and 0.72 WHIP.
 She also contributed 4 hits, 5 walks and an RBI at the plate.